federicomor/federicomor.github.io/activity/project_euler/problem_284.md

 <p>For 1 ≤ n ≤ 9, the sum of the digits of all the n-digit steady squares in the base 14 numbering system is 2d8 (582 decimal).
 Steady squares with leading 0's are not allowed.</p>

-<p>Find the sum of the digits of all the n-digit steady squares in the base 14 numbering system for<br />
+<p>Find the sum of the digits of all the n-digit steady squares in the base 14 numbering system for<br>
 1 ≤ n ≤ 10000 (decimal) and give your answer in the base 14 system using lower case letters where necessary.</p>
 </div><br>
 <br>